osteel/docker-tutorial/README.md

 ## Prerequisites

 Make sure [Docker Desktop for Mac or PC](https://www.docker.com/products/docker-desktop) is installed and running, or head [over here](https://docs.docker.com/install/) if you are a Linux user.
-You will also need a terminal running [Git](https://git-scm.com/).
+You will also need a terminal running [Git](https://git-scm.com/) and [Bash](https://www.gnu.org/software/bash/).

 This setup also uses localhost's port 80, so make sure it is available.